vandanrohatgi/blog-grave/_posts/2021-2-12-Rocking-with-docking.md

 <!--more-->

+### Update!

+I created a [Dockerfile and some scripts](https://github.com/vandanrohatgi/Pentest-with-docker) to spin up new kali docker images on the fly which have essential software already installed.
+Credits to [this article](https://codefresh.io/docker-tutorial/build-docker-image-dockerfiles/).
+I also definitely recommend [this website](http://play-with-docker.com) to learn all about dockers!

 <img src="/images/docker/docker.png">

 Many of the people I have seen in the security field usually use either a VM or dual boot a separate OS for their security tools, testing environments etc. Mainly this is done to keep things organized and most importantly for example if they ran a malicious script they found on internet with root privileges their main system will be safe.